aws-samples/eks-multi-cluster-gitops/scenarios.md

 ```
 to monitor the creation of resources for the new cluster.

+You can repeat the same process to create the `commercial-prod` cluster.

 ### Detailed explanation of `add-cluster.sh` script

 The `add-cluster.sh` script performs the following steps.
 You can choose to execute these steps instead of running the script.
 Please ensure your working directory is set to `~/environment` before executing.